port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

   :::tip View a resource type schema
   To view a resource type schema and use it to compose a mapping, use [this](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) reference.

   Pay attention that not all of the resource types listed in the reference are available for use with the Cloud Control API.
-A method to determine if a resource type is available discussed here earlier.
+A method to determine if a resource type is available discussed [here](#structure).

   For additional options and information, read [here](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-types.html#resource-types-schemas).
   :::